Is 'Right' Right? Enhancing Object Orientation Understanding in Multimodal Large Language Models through Egocentric Instruction Tuning: Related Work

 Research on object orientation understanding is actively pursued across various fields.
 Pose estimation~\cite{ozuysal2009pose,di2022gpv} is a fundamental task in interpreting object orientation in images.
 In autonomous driving, for instance, understanding pedestrian body orientation aids in predicting movement paths and reducing accident risk~\cite{enzweiler2010integrated,dollar2011pedestrian,gandhi2008image}.
 Recent studies have explored enhancing object orientation comprehension by incorporating viewpoint information.
 For example, DREAMFUSION~\cite{pooledreamfusion} uses orientation data from multiple viewpoints to create enriched object descriptions, while EgoExoLearn~\cite{huang2024egoexolearn} focuses on harmonizing orientation interpretation across varying perspectives.

 More recently, MMVP~\cite{tong2024eyes} has underscored the need for object orientation understanding within MLLMs.
-To evaluate visual encoder representations, MMVP introduces a simple evaluation method and dataset that measure MLLMs’ ability to interpret object orientation.
+To evaluate encoder representations, MMVP introduces a simple evaluation method and dataset that measure MLLMs’ ability to interpret object orientation.
 However, this approach is limited by a small sample size of real-image data, which restricts comprehensive assessment across diverse image domains and various orientation complexities.
-To address this limitation, our study proposes a large-scale benchmark specifically designed to evaluate MLLMs' object orientation understanding across a broad range of domains and conditions, facilitating a more robust analysis of MLLM capabilities.
+To address this limitation, we propose a large-scale benchmark specifically designed to evaluate MLLMs' object orientation understanding across a broad range of domains and conditions, facilitating a more robust analysis of MLLM capabilities.